 Testosterone is testosterone, regardless of the label.

-It is the ester that makes the difference since the key factor is the amount of time it takes for the testosterone to get to work.
+It is the ester that makes the difference since the critical factor is the amount of time it takes for the testosterone to get to work.

 Our trained, experienced and professional staff will guide you through this maze, every step of the way — the price, the frequency of injection, close monitoring with extensive blood-work, answering any questions you may have and addressing all of your concerns — we do it all.